-6. Refinancing Same Institution Debt

-a) When a lender seeks to use SBA guaranteed loan proceeds to refinance its own debt, it must include a transcript showing the due dates and when payments were received as part of its analysis and recommendation for the prior 36 months, or the life of the loan whichever is less.
+- b) Has over-obligated or imprudent borrowing necessitated a major restructuring of the debt? - c) Is the debt being refinanced currently on reasonable terms? - d) Will the new loan improve the financial condition of the Small Business Applicant? - e) Does the refinancing include payments to creditors in a position to sustain a loss, for example, the applicant has an inadequate collateral position, low or deficit net worth, or the loan is in default? - f) Would the lender/SBA be likely to sustain part or all of the same loss by refinancing the debt or will additional collateral or altered terms protect the interest of the taxpayer? - g) What portion of the total loan does the refinancing constitute? - 5.
+Refinancing Same Institution Debt - a) When a lender seeks to use SBA guaranteed loan proceeds to refinance its own debt, it must include a transcript showing the due dates and when payments were received as part of its analysis and recommendation for the prior 36 months, or the life of the loan whichever is less.
 In addition, the lender must explain in writing any late payments and late charges that have occurred during the last 36 months.
 (Late payments are defined as any payment made beyond 29 days of the due date.)
 An SBA guaranteed loan may not be used to refinance same institution debt where there is an appearance that the lender will shift to SBA all or part of a potential loss from that same debt.
-(13 CFR §120.201)

-- b) Applications that include the refinancing of same institution debt may not be processed using PLP procedures unless (13 CFR §120.452(a)(2)): - i.
+(13 CFR §120.201) - b) Applications that include the refinancing of same institution debt may not be processed using PLP procedures unless (13 CFR §120.452(a)(2)): - i.
 The debt is an interim loan that has been made for other than real estate construction purposes and was approved by the lender within 90 days prior to the issuance of a PLP loan number; or - ii.
-The debt is a construction loan that has not been disbursed. - 7.
+The debt is a construction loan that has not been disbursed. - 6.
 Refinancing an SBA-Guaranteed Loan

-Refinancing an existing SBA debt is permissible provided the conditions of paragraphs 3, 4, and 5 above are satisfied and the procedures of this paragraph are followed.
+Refinancing an existing SBA debt is permissible provided the conditions of paragraphs 2, 3, and 4 above are satisfied and the procedures of this paragraph are followed.

 - a) Procedure to refinance an SBA-guaranteed loan: - i.
 Borrower or Lender must provide evidence from the lender holding the existing SBA-guaranteed loan that verifies the lender has declined to approve an increase in loan amount or a second loan and the lender is either unwilling or unable to modify the current payment schedule.
-Lender must retain this evidence in the loan file. - b) Procedure to refinance a same institution SBA-guaranteed loan: - i.
+Lender must retain this evidence in the loan file. - b) Procedure to refinance a same institution SBA-guaranteed loan:

+- i.
 A lender may refinance one of its own SBA-guaranteed loans only if it is unable to modify the terms of the existing loan because a secondary market investor will not agree to modified terms. - ii.
-These applications may not be processed PLP, they must be processed in the LGPC. - 8.
+These applications may not be processed PLP, they must be processed in the LGPC. - 7.
 Using a 7(a) loan to Refinance an Existing SBA 504 loan.